-Draft

-IMDRF/AIWG/N73 DRAFT: 2024
+Final Document

+IMDRF/AIML WG/N88 FINAL: 2025

 Good machine learning practice for medical device development: Guiding principles

 AUTHORING GROUP

 Artificial Intelligence/Machine Learning-enabled Working Group

-Preface © Copyright 2023 by the International Medical Device Regulators Forum.
+© Copyright 2025 by the International Medical Device Regulators Forum.

 This work is copyright.
 Subject to these Terms and Conditions, you may download, display, print, translate, modify and reproduce the whole or part of this work for your own personal use, for research, for educational purposes or, if you are part of an organisation, for internal use within your organisation, but only if you or your organisation do not use the reproduction for any commercial purpose and retain all disclaimer notices as part of that reproduction.
 If you use any part of this work, you must include the following acknowledgement (delete inapplicable):

 All other rights are reserved and you are not allowed to reproduce the whole or any part of this work in any way (electronic or otherwise) without first being given specific written permission from IMDRF to do so.
 Requests and inquiries concerning reproduction and rights are to be sent to the IMDRF Secretariat.

 Incorporation of this document, in part or in whole, into another document, or its translation into languages other than English, does not convey or represent an endorsement of any kind by the IMDRF.

+· for of z

-Jeffrey Shuren, IMDRF Chair
+Naoyuki YASUDA, IMDRF Chair

 Contents

 1. Introduction 4

 2. References 5

 3. Guiding principles 6